andrewrady/ring-api/readme.md

 - User Model
 - Authentication using JWT
-- Ring model needs to have `status` added to it

 ## Development
-You will need the latest version of `Go` install, mux, gorm.
+You will need the latest version of `Go` installed, mux, gorm.
 Postgress is the database used for this application